sarathks/OnlineHunt/README.md

 ## Thing you need to do

 1. Download the code
-2. navigate in to the project folder
+2. Navigate in to the project folder
-3. run _npm install_
-4. run _ng serve_
+3. Run `npm install`
+4. Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.
+5. Run `ng build --prod`.
+When you run this command, it creates a `/dist` folder, this folder contains the files to be deployed